 Beside Content - This option will show the image beside your post title and body, adjusting the image width to 40% of the display and cropping the height to 200 pixels.

 Behind Content - This option shows the text over top of your image.
 The image will be sized to fit the width of to widget and cropped to fit the height.
 That height can vary depending on the amount of summary and body being shown.
 This is the default setting.

 No Image - This option will not show any image and displays only text.

 Overlay - The overlay option is only available for the Behind Content image option.
 It applies a translucent cover over your images in the slideshow to make your text more readable.
 You have the options of a *Fixed Overlay”, where you pick the color of the cover, or Auto Overlay which will use the dominant color of the current image as the overlay color.

 Navigation - Add an indicator to your slideshow to convey where people are in the slideshow and help them transition between slides.
 Dots displays a series of dots for each slide that is in the slideshow.
 The dot is filled in to indicate what slide the show is currently on.
 Clicking on a dot will bring you to the corresponding slide in the slideshow.
 The Arrows option shows small arrow icons at either slide of the widget allowing users to advance slides.

-The Content section of the layout controls dictate how much text from your posts appear in the widget.
+The Content section of the layout controls dictates how much text from your posts appear in the widget.